COMPENDIAL UPDATES

 3/12/2026

-USP PF [52(2)] monograph Hydrogenated Soybean Phospholipids N Microbial Enumeration Tests 〈61〉:The total aerobic microbial count does not exceed 103 cfu/g, and the total combined molds and yeasts count does not exceed 102 cfu/g.
+USP PF [52(2)] mono Hydrogenated Soybean Phospholipids N Microbial Enumeration Tests 〈61〉:The total aerobic microbial count does not exceed 103 cfu/g, and the total combined molds and yeasts count does not exceed 102 cfu/g.

 Tests for Specified Microorganisms 〈62〉: It meets the requirements of the tests for absence of Salmonella species and Escherichia coli.